What Makes a Surfboard Work in Small Waves

 Foam (Volume) and Small-Wave Performance

 Foam or Volume (measured in litres) is one of the most important specs for small-wave performance.
 As we've all heard, "Foam is your friend."
-Of course rocker, width, length, and how it's all put together is going to make a huge difference no matter what the volume is — but if you compare the same exact board with the same dimensions except for thickness, more foam/volume is the key ingredient to how well that board is going to help you: More volume = more float = easier paddling = earlier wave catching.
+Of course rocker, width, length, and how it's all put together is going to make a huge difference - but if you compare the same exact board with the same dimensions except for thickness, more foam/volume is the key ingredient to how well that board is going to help you.
+More volume = more float = easier paddling = earlier wave catching.
 In weak, slow conditions where waves have less energy to pick you up, extra float does a huge amount of the work for you.
 As a rule of thumb, ride more volume in small surf than you would on your everyday shortboard.

 Rocker - Less is More